Rancho History & Specs

 Sales of the Rancho were more than the double the forecasts.
 Thanks to comparatively low development and production costs Rancho was also the most profitable Matra until the Espace.
 However, Peugeot took a fair slice of the profit on each car and had of course turned down Matra's next big idea.
 Matra took a strategic decision to end production of the Rancho in 1984 and concentrate their efforts on the Espace

 ©2021 Matra Enthusiasts Club UK.
-RAC Motorsports Association affiliated
+Motorsports UK affiliated